Weird-Labs-Pvt-Ltd/djang-facebook-capi/README.md

 python manage.py migrate django_facebook_capi
 ```

-This will create a model to log all tracked events in the admin.
+This will create a model to log all fbed events in the admin.

 ### 4. Optional: Enable Django Admin